FawziYassine/RNA-seq_FRDA/README.md

 # Bioinformatic analysis of RNA-seq data to find Differentially Expressed Genes (DEGs) between Friedreich's Ataxia (FRDA) patients and unaffected individuals.

-In this project I report the bioinformatic analysis of RNA-seq data collected from 35 individuals (18 FRDA and 17 unaffected controls) to find DEGs between FRDA patients and unaffected individuals.
+In this project I report the bioinformatic analysis of RNA-seq data collected from 35 individuals (18 FRDA and 17 unaffected individuals) to find DEGs between FRDA patients and unaffected individuals.
 I have used an [AWS Linux instance](https://aws.amazon.com/amazon-linux-ami/) for running the analysis.
 Instructions for the analysis canbe found at [analysis_instructions.md](analysis_instructions.md).

 The RNA sequencing experiment was conducted in (Napierala et al., 2017).
 Actually, the authors in ([Napierala et al., 2017](https://www.ncbi.nlm.nih.gov/pubmed/29125828)) have conducted bioinformatic analysis of RNA-seq data they had collected.